-The Museum of Contemporary Art Australia (MCA), Qantas and Tate have today announced an unprecedented International Joint Acquisition Program for contemporary Australian art.
+The MCA, Qantas and Tate have today announced an unprecedented International Joint Acquisition Program for contemporary Australian art.

 Vivid Sydney today announced that the creative vision of Western Sydney artist Huseyin Sami will illuminate the heritage-listed façade of the MCA, when the world’s largest festival of light, music and ideas returns in 2016.

-The Museum of Contemporary Art Australia (MCA) is set to inspire mind, body and soul this season with a new Spring Yoga Series in partnership with lululemon athletica.
+The MCA is set to inspire mind, body and soul this season with a new Spring Yoga Series in partnership with lululemon athletica.